-As at 31 December 2018, the Company does not offset its financial assets with financial liabilities.
+As at 31 December 2019, the Company does not offset its financial assets with financial liabilities.

-- 2.2 Summary of Significant Accounting Policies (continued) - (h) Impairment of financial instruments
+(h) Impairment of financial instruments

 The Company assesses at each date of the statement of financial position whether there is objective evidence that a security is impaired.
 A security is impaired and impairment losses are incurred if, and only if, there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the asset (a 'loss event') and that loss event (or events) has an impact on the estimated future cash flows of the security that can be reliably estimated.